mbuesch/letmein/doc/CONFIGURATION.md

 If you see seccomp warning messages or seccomp kills, please open an [issue](https://github.com/mbuesch/letmein/issues).

-Currently this is a server-only option that only affects the network facing daemon `letmeind`.
-In future seccomp support could be added to `letmeinfwd` and the client, too.

 This option defaults to `seccomp=off`, if it is absent from the configuration.

 ## `[KEYS]`